 Daniel Didech was raised in Buffalo Grove by a family of small business owners.
 A graduate of Stevenson High School and District 96 schools, after completing law school Daniel returned to the community with his wife, Jen, who is a 6th grade math teacher at Twin Groves Middle School.
-They live together in Buffalo Grove with their dog, Captain Hook.
+They live together in Buffalo Grove with their dog, Captain Hook, and their two children.

 When he turned 16, Daniel’s first job was as a union seat vendor at Chicago Cubs and Chicago White Sox games.
 As a teenager taking the Skokie Swift and the red line every day to work in the service industry, Daniel learned early the value of a strong work ethic, respect and equality, and the belief that every worker deserves the right to earn middle-class wages.

 During law school, Daniel worked at Jewish Child & Family Services where he advocated for children with special needs and their families.
-Currently, Daniel works as a local government attorney, where he provides legal counsel to suburban villages, school districts, park districts and community colleges.
+In addition to serving as Representative for District 59, Daniel works as a local government attorney, providing legal counsel to suburban villages, school districts, park districts and community colleges.

 From 2017-2019, Daniel served as the elected Supervisor of Vernon Township.
 In his first year as Vernon Township Supervisor, Daniel cut the township’s property tax levy by over 5%, while at the same time expanding services that the township provides to our community.
 He did this by identifying alternative sources of revenue so the township is less reliant on property taxes, and by cutting wasteful and unnecessary administrative expenses.
 Daniel has also fought to save taxpayers more money by championing the consolidation of the Vernon Township Road District, an unnecessary and wasteful taxing body that operates with virtually no oversight or accountability.

-Under Daniel’s leadership, Vernon Township reformed its food pantry into a “grocery store experience”.
+Under Daniel’s leadership, Vernon Township transformed its food pantry into a “grocery store experience.”
 He converted the township’s board room into a grocery store, so now our community’s most vulnerable neighbors, including seniors, immigrants and single mothers, are provided with healthful foods in a dignified manner.
-He also modernized and professionalized operations, and rejected an unfair pay raise authorized by his predecessor.
+He also modernized and professionalized operations, and rejected a previously authorized unfair pay raise.